codeunion/glossary.codeunion.io/_posts/2014-01-01-framework.md

   - library
   - gem
 ---
-A framework is a collection of code to solve a set of related use cases.
+A framework is a collection of code used to solve a set of related use cases.
 Most frameworks focus on developer productivity at the expense of precise control.

 Good frameworks:

 * Are well documented
-* Solve several related use cases.
+* Solve several closely related use cases.
 * Are actively maintained
 * Are extensible
 * Don't change their [interface](/interface) often.

-When deciding between using a framework or using a library, ask:
+When deciding between using a framework or a library, ask:

 * How much control do we have to give up?
 Is that OK for our current context?
 * Which parts of the framework will we be using?
 A small sliver or most of it?